A tensor formalism for multilayer network centrality measures using the Einstein product: Introduction

-Single-layer networks are often represented by an adjacency matrix, which is helpful for extracting information about the network by evaluating matrix functions or by computing certain eigenvectors.
+Single-layer networks are often represented by an adjacency matrix, which is helpful for extracting information about the network, e.g, by evaluating functions of the the adjacency matrix or by computing certain eigenvectors of this matrix.
 For instance, Estrada and Higham \cite{EH2} describe how the matrix exponential and resolvent can be used to determine how easy it is to communicate between nodes in a single-layer network, and which nodes are the most important ones; see also Estrada \cite{Esbook} and references therein.
-For multilayer networks, we use tensors, i.e., a multidimensional generalization of matrices, and represent the network by a $2(d+1)$-order adjacency tensor $\A$ of size $(|V|\times|L_1|\times\ldots\times|L_d|)\times(|V|\times|L_1|\times\ldots\times|L_d|)$, where $|V|$ denotes the number of nodes in each layer, and $|L_j|$, with $j=1,2,\ldots,d$, designates the number of layers.
-The entry $\A(i,\ell_1,\ldots,\ell_d,j,k_1,\ldots,k_d)$ of the tensor $\A$ for an \emph{unweighted} network with layers $L_j$, $j=1,2,\ldots,d$ is one if there is an edge $v_i^{\ell_1,\ldots,\ell_d}\rightarrow v_j^{k_1,\ldots,k_d}$; otherwise the tensor entry is zero.
-For a \emph{weighted} network the entry entry is replaced by a real, generally positive, number.
+For multilayer networks, we use tensors, i.e., a multidimensional generalization of matrices, and represent the network by a $2(d+1)$-order adjacency tensor $\A$ of size $(|V|\times|L_1|\times\ldots\times|L_d|)\times(|V|\times|L_1|\times\ldots\times|L_d|)$, where $|V|$ denotes the total number of nodes, and $|L_j|$ designates the number of layers for property $j$, for $j=1,2,\ldots,d$.
+The entry $\A(i,\ell_1,\ldots,\ell_d,j,k_1,\ldots,k_d)$ of the tensor $\A$ for an \emph{unweighted} multilayer network with sets of layers $L_j$, $j=1,2,\ldots,d$, is one if there is an edge $v_i^{\ell_1,\ldots,\ell_d}\rightarrow v_j^{k_1,\ldots,k_d}$; otherwise the tensor entry is zero.
+For a \emph{weighted} network a tensor entry $1$ may be replaced by a real, generally positive, number.
 In a directed network some of the edges represent ``one-way streets''.
+Note that some nodes may not be present in all layers.
+Therefore, considering empty nodes is necessary to allow the tensorial representation.
+For instance, the network illustrated in Figure \ref{figEx} can be represented by a $6^{th}$ order tensor of size $4\times 2\times 2\times 4\times 2\times 2$ by adding empty nodes so that every layer is made up of $4$ nodes.